Grace Reformed Church (Newton, North Carolina)

 Grace Reformed Church, also known as Calvary Baptist Church (since 1959), is a historic church located at 201–211 S. Main Avenue in Newton, Catawba County, North Carolina, United States.

+History

 It was built in 1887–1888, and is a Gothic Revival-style church building.
 It has a cruciform plan, steeply pitched gable roof, corner towers of unequal height, and lancet arched doors and windows.
 Attached to the church in 1927–1928, is a two-story Sunday School Building with a gable roof.

 It was added to the National Register of Historic Places in 1990.